 Ironically, this action spurred the subsequent so-called Trent Affair that nearly brought Great Britain to war with the United States.
 Had Wilkins taken the ship to a court for adjudication the United States could have potentially successfully argued that Wilkins followed international protocol.

-Instead, Wilkins sailed his new prisoners up to Boston to be held at the Fort Warren prison camp.
+Instead, Wilkins sailed his new prisoners up to Boston and held them at the Fort Warren prison camp.
 After a year of depressing news, the news of the captured diplomats was widely celebrated as a victory of sorts for the Union.

 Wilkins was a hero in the Union as the media lauded the audacity of the move.
-Notably, some leaders like Senator Charles Sumner were less than pleased and predicted a crisis with Britain.
+Notably, some leaders like Senator Charles Sumner were less than pleased and predicted a crisis with Britain.1

 The grim prediction proved correct as news of the 1861 Trent Affair reached Britain.